-- 12.C.2.
-(Pro and Senior Pro Player Brackets) Single Elimination Without Consolation: The first player/team to score the match-winning point by at least a two-point margin wins.
+- loss.
+The final two players/teams in the winner's bracket play for the gold/first-place and silver/second-place medals. - 12.C.2.
+(Pro and Senior Pro Player Brackets) Single Elimination Without Consolation.
+The first player/team to score the match-winning point by at least a two-point margin wins.
 The final two players/teams in the winner's bracket play for the gold/first-place and silver/second-place medals.
 The determination of the final standings of the remaining players/teams is left to the discretion of tournament officials. - 12.C.3.
 Double Elimination.
 The first player/team to score the match-winning point by at least a two-point margin wins.
 A loss will put the loser into the consolation bracket.
 Players/teams are eliminated after one loss in the consolation bracket.
 The winner of the consolation bracket will play the winner of the winner's bracket for the championship.
 If the winner of the consolation bracket defeats the winner of the winner's bracket, then a tie-breaker match to 15 points must be played to determine the gold/first-place and silver/second-place medals.
 The loser of the consolation bracket final will receive the bronze/third-place medal. - 12.C.4.
 Round Robin.
 All players/teams play each other.
 Games may use any of the approved tournament scoring options.
 (See Rule 12.B.)
 The winner is determined based on number of matches won.
 If two or more teams are tied, ties shall be broken in accordance with 12.C.4.a. through 12.C.4.e.
 Once a tie has been broken, any subsequent ties in the bracket shall be broken by going back to 12.C.4.a. and continuing through each successive tie-breaker until a winner is determined.